oobabooga/text-generation-webui/docs/12 - OpenAI API.md

 ## OpenAI compatible API

 The main API for this project is meant to be a drop-in replacement to the OpenAI API, including Chat and Completions endpoints.

+* It is 100% offline and private.
+* It doesn't create any logs.
+* It doesn't connect to OpenAI.
+* It doesn't use the openai-python library.

 If you did not use the one-click installers, you may need to install the requirements first: